Joining the Network

 - Upon complete credentialing and full execution of contract documents, you will receive notice from the Network Development department with the effective date of participation, along with the fully executed contract (if it is a new contract).

-- The re credentialing process will occur at least every three (3) years and must be completed to continue participation in the CCHP network.
+- Re-credentialing must be completed to continue participation in the CCHP network.

 EXPEDITED CREDENTIALING FOR PHYSICIANS IN A MEDICAL GROUP